Savannah Arts Academy: Savannah Arts Fashion Show

-Junk 2 Funk is an annual fashion show put on by the visual arts and theater departments.
-Prior to the Covid-19 pandemic, Junk 2 Funk usually consisted of four shows in January; however, in 2021, there were no performances open to the public, and in 2022, one public show was performed as well as one school show.
+Formerly known as Junk 2 Funk, the SAA Fashion Show is an annual show put on by the visual arts and theater departments.
+Prior to the COVID-19 pandemic, Junk 2 Funk consisted of four shows in January; however, in 2021, there were no performances open to the public, and in 2022, one public show was performed as well as one school show.
+In 2023, the show was performed at the Alee Shriners Temple of Savannah with the theme Tabula Rasa.
+In 2024, the show was held in the school's theater with a Metaphysical Aquatica theme and was shown three times to the public.